 We also make sure that all team members are aware of the rationale behind every decision affecting the team directly.

-We keep team members updated about changes in our processes, as well decisions to hire or let go a team member.
+We keep team members updated about changes in our processes, as well as decisions to hire or let go of a team member.

 Another smart thing to spread around the company is learnings and insights from project retrospectives.
 This is a great example of transparency.
 It effectively allows us to transfer experience between project teams to speed up learning and prevent other team members from repeating the same mistakes.
 Client feedback is an essential element of knowledge sharing as well because it helps us all improve our work and pinpoint weak spots that need improvement.

 We also make sure that the financial required for goal setting and progress evaluation is within reach of all team members.

 We never share the confidential information of our clients.
 That one might seem obvious, but we find that it’s always good to articulate obvious things – that’s how we keep everyone on the same page.